kartoffelquadrat/BgpXox/README.md

 ## About

 This repository contains the sources for an inofficial LobbyService demo Game.
 It implements the game *Xox*, also known as *Tic Tac Toe*.

-Alkthough minimal, this implementation fully adheres to interface and communication requirements stipulated by the Lobby Service, notably:
+ > **Xox is an optional component for a LS-centrist Micro-Service Architecture.
+It serves as a sample project for game developers.**

+Key features of this implementation are:

- * Registration at the Lobby-Service on power-up.
+ * Registration at the Lobby-Service on power-up / un-registration on shutdow / un-registration on shutdown
  * No internal user management, the Lobby-Serive is used as Single-Sign-On service.
 Whenever required, token based user authentication is delegated to the Lobby-Serive at runtime.
+ * Dynamic maintenance of parallel game sessions at runtime.
+ * A self-hosted web-interface, strictly limited to game-specific functionality.

 ## Setup